turingschool/backend-curriculum-site/module1/lessons/intro_to_testing.md

       expect(student.name).to eq 'Penelope'
     end

-    it 'gives assigns a default name' do student = Student.new(42)
+    it 'assigns a default name' do
+      student = Student.new(42)
       expect(student.name).to eq 'Default Name Assigned'
     end